baldurbjarnason/raggedy-dev-setup/README.md

 current directory and an HTML page that runs all test files found in `tests/` and automatically includes the `import_map.json` file as an import map.

+This server is set up to deliver files with all the necessary headers to enable [cross-site isolation](https://web.dev/coop-coep/).
+This means that features such as `SharedArrayBuffer`, high resolution timers, and `Atomics.wait()`.
+As a result cross-origin resources are likely to break.
+At some point I'll update this to make this configurable so you can turn isolation off if necessary.

 This page will automatically refresh any time something in the current working directory is changed.